BPerezLamarque/Phylosignal_network/README.md

-This document indicates how to measure the phylogenetic signal in a bipartite ecological network using the R-package RPANDA (Morlon *et al.*, 2016), *i.e.* to measure whether closely related species interact with similar partners.
+This tutorial explains how to measure the phylogenetic signal in species interactions in a bipartite ecological network using the R-package RPANDA (Morlon *et al.*, 2016), *i.e.* to test whether closely related species interact with similar partners.

 **Citation:** Benoît Perez-Lamarque, Odile Maliet, Marc-André Selosse, Florent Martos, and Hélène Morlon, (*in prep.*)